immannan/elasticsearch/md/Lab_3.md

 {"query":{"range":{"orderDate":{"gte":"now-7d","lte":"now"}}}}
 ```

-The ability to use terms such as `now` makes this easier to
+The ability to use terms such as `now` makes this easier to comprehend.
-comprehend.

-### Note

-Elasticsearch supports many date-math operations.
-As part of its date
-support, it supports the special keyword `now`.
-It also
-supports adding or subtracting time with different units of measurement.
-It supports single character shorthands such as `y` (year),
-`M` (month), `w` (week), `d` (day),
-`h`or `H` (hours), `m` (minutes), and
-`s` (seconds).
-For example, `now - 1y` would mean a
-time of exactly 1 year ago until this moment.
-It is possible to round
-time into different units.
-For example, to round the interval by day,
-inclusive of both the start and end interval day, use
-`"gte": "now - 7d/d"` or`"lte": "now/d"`.
-Specifying `/d` rounds time by days.

-The `range` query runs in filter context by default.
-It
-doesn\'t calculate any scores and the score is always set to
-`1` for all matching documents.

 ### Exists query